14 Inventive Ways to Use Apples (Besides Eating Them!)

 Keep cakes fresh

 Want a simple and effective way to extend the shelf life of your homemade or store-bought cakes?
 Store them with a half an apple.
 It helps the cake maintain its moisture considerably longer than merely popping it in the fridge.
+Seasoned bakers will also be surprised by these baking mistakes you’re probably making.

 Roast a juicy chicken

 If your roasted chicken tends to emerge from the oven as dry as a snow boot on a summer’s day, don’t fret.
 The next time you roast a chicken, stuff an apple inside the bird before placing it in the roasting pan.
 When it’s done cooking, toss the fruit in the trash, and get ready to sit down to a delicious—and juicy—main course.
+Follow this menu to host the best Thanksgiving ever.

 Absorb salt in soups and stews

 Salting to taste is one thing, but it is possible to overdo it.
 When you find yourself getting heavy-handed with the saltshaker, simply drop a few apple (or potato) wedges in your pot.
 After cooking for another 10 minutes or so, remove the wedges—along with the excess salt.
+Save your salt for any of these clever salt uses.

 Clean your oily hair